-Specialised equipment and expertise in relation to its use will be purchased/hired/commissioned by the school from the open market, subject to the usual guarantees, service level agreements and quality assurance criteria.
-Our school will, wherever possible, join with other Nene Education Trust schools in joint purchasing/hire of equipment.
+Specialised equipment and expertise in relation to its use will be purchased/ hired/ commissioned by the school from the open market, subject to the usual guarantees, service level agreements and quality assurance criteria.
+Our school will, wherever possible, join with other Nene Education Trust schools in joint purchasing/ hire of equipment.

-Where specific equipment is recommended for a pupil by an Occupational Therapist, we will work with the NHS Occupational Therapy Service to ensure we have access to this and that it is regularly reviewed to ensure it remains appropriate.
+Where specific equipment is recommended for a pupil by a health professional e.g. Occupational Therapist, Physiotherapist, we will work with the NHS service provider to ensure we have access to this and that it is regularly reviewed to ensure it remains appropriate.